PhysioLabXR/PhysioLabXRDocs/source/DataStreamAPI.rst

    `OpenBCI devices <openbci.com>`_, users can write their own data source script and connect it to PhysioLab\ :sup:`XR`
     through the scripting interface. `More information here <DataStreamAPI.html#write-your-data-source-script>`_.
 #. **Video and audio devices**: for devices recognized by the OS as webcams or microphones, they will automatically
-   appear on the list of devices available to stream in PhysioLab\ :sup:`XR`.
+   appear on the list of devices available to stream in PhysioLab\ :sup:`XR`.　`More information here <DataStreamAPI.html#using-video-and-audio-devices>`_.

 Using LSL